 Take out travel insurance to cover loss of baggage or valuables, personal accident and medical expenses.

-Kenya travel information on Security
+Kenya tourist information on Security

 Kenya is a generally safe country.
 When traveling in Kenya you should keep an eye on your belongings.
 Don’t walk in the towns or cities at night – take a taxi.
 Don’t carry cameras or large amounts of cash; beware of pick pocketers.
 Use hotel safety deposit boxes to safeguard valuables and obtain a receipt.
 Leave valuable jewellery at home.
 You must carry a form of ID with you at all times.
 A copy of your passport is normally acceptable.Bag snatching is common in transport hubs like bus stations, railway stations and airports.